Effective backdoor attack on graph neural networks in link prediction tasks: Method

 \subsection{Backdoor injection}

-After generating the trigger node and selecting the target node pairs for injecting the trigger, the next step is to inject the trigger node into the above selected poisoned node pairs and change the link state between them from unlinked to linked, thus obtaining the poisoned graph $\widetilde{G}$.
-Finally, by training the GNN models with the above poisoned training data, the backdoor is embedded in the target model.
-The overall algorithm flow is shown in algorithm \ref{alg:1}.
+After generating the trigger node and selecting the node pairs for poisoning, the next step is to generate poisoning training dataset $\widetilde{G}$ by injecting the trigger node into the selected node pairs(i.e. connect the trigger node with two end nodes of the node pairs) and changing the unlinked state of the node pairs to be linked.
+Then the poisoning training dataset is used to train the GNN models to embed the backdoor in the models.
+The overall algorithm is shown in algorithm \ref{alg:1}.